Who We Are

 Plant the Seeds of the Ministry of Healing!

 Jesus commissioned His followers to go into all the world and make disciples.
 We need a comprehensive solution that models Christ’s method of reaching people by combining medical missionary work with the proclamation of the gospel.

 That’s where we can help!
-Outpost Ministry Solutions is a nonprofit organization with a mission to train, equip, and mobilize Seventh-day Adventist laity to reach their communities with the three angels’ messages through comprehensive health ministry.
+Outpost Ministry Solutions is a nonprofit organization with a mission to train, equip, and mobilize Seventh-day Adventist laity to reach the large cities with the three angels’ messages through comprehensive health ministry.